Fred Otash: Personal life

 On January 6, 1950, Otash married film actress Doris Houck, at the Beverly Hills courthouse.
 They were divorced twice: the first order was vacated following a November 1950 reconciliation, and their final divorce was granted June 19, 1952.
 He maintained residences at the Jockey Club, in Miami, Florida, and in Cannes, France.
 Otash suffered from emphysema and high blood pressure.

 Death

 Otash died at the age of 70, on October 5, 1992, at his West Hollywood home.
 He was survived by his daughter, Colleen Gabrielle Otash.

 Legacy

 Otash wrote about his life in his memoir, Investigation Hollywood: Memoirs of Hollywood's Top Private Detective.

 The 1974 film Chinatown's main character, played by Jack Nicholson, was also based in part on Fred Otash.

 Author James Ellroy has used a fictionalized version of Fred Otash in all three of the novels in his Underworld USA Trilogy; Otash appears in The Cold Six Thousand and Blood's a Rover.
 Otash is also the main character in the sordid, fictional Ellroy novella, Shakedown, which Ellroy was in development with for HBO, in 2013.
 In 2021, Ellroy published a full-length novel narrated by the fictional Otash, Widespread Panic.
-It was followed in 2023 by a sequel, The Enchanters.
+It was followed in 2023 by a sequel, The Enchanters, and another in 2026, Red Sheet.